 To add an item to a bucket, click the Bucket icon in the date picker instead and select the bucket in the drop-down.

 You've just added your first roadmap item.
-To view details of the item, click the item's Description in the table to open the item card.
+To view details of the item, click the items name in the item's table to open the item card.
 The item card is like command central for items, where you can view, edit, and manage everything associated with an item.

 Import data from a CSV file